Easy Foods for the Postpartum Period

 New parents, especially moms, get hungry.
 And fast!
 As hard as they try, new moms are not jugglers.
 Those who breastfeed are lucky if they have one hand free.
 Between baby, breastfeeding and bottle, eating can feel like a monumental task.

 Eating healthy, nutritious food is important in the postpartum period for recovery and breastmilk production.
-New moms also need to eat frequently throughout the day but don’t often have the stamina or time to stand in the kitchen to prepare food that’s good for them.
+New moms (especially those who are breastfeeding) also need to eat frequently throughout the day but don’t often have the stamina or time to stand in the kitchen to prepare food that’s good for them.
 How to reconcile the two?

-2. Hummus with fresh vegetables to dip.
-Traditional veggies are always good - like carrots, peppers, cucumbers, grape tomatoes and celery.
-Or try something new, like sliced jicama or kohlrabi.
+- Hummus with fresh vegetables to dip.
+Traditional veggies are always good – like carrots, peppers, cucumbers, grape tomatoes and celery.
+Or try something new, like sliced jicama, kohlrabi or fennel.

-3. Peanut or almond butter on crackers.
+- Peanut, almond or sunflower butter on crackers.
 Whole grain or rice crackers are a tasty combo.

-4. Sliced cheese with cut fresh fruit.
-Grapes, apples, and pears work really well.
+- Sliced cheese with cut fresh fruit.
+Grapes, apples and pears work really well.

-6. Raw nuts and/or dried fruit.
-Peanuts, cashews, almonds, walnuts, pistachios, raisins, apricots, cranberries, dried pineapple, chopped dates and figs… Toss together your favorite ones, add some dark chocolate chunks, and enjoy any time.
+- Raw nuts and/or dried fruit.
+Peanuts, cashews, almonds, walnuts, pistachios, raisins, apricots, cranberries, dried pineapple, chopped dates and figs… toss together your favorite ones, add some dark chocolate chunks and enjoy any time.

-7. Whole grain toasted bagel or rice cake with your favorite spread or toppings.
+- Whole grain toasted bagel or rice cakes with your favorite spread or toppings.

 New parents have very little time to cook and even less energy to take on the task.
-But these delicious, one-handed and quick to assemble snacks will tide you over until your next meal.
+But these delicious, one-handed healthy snacks will tide you over until your next meal.
 They’re also vegetarian and naturally gluten free (unless you choose otherwise).

 Enjoy and be fed!